French MA (Hons) 2021 entry

 Students are required to take the following compulsory modules in their first year:

-- French Language and Literature 1: develops the language skills of post A-Level/Higher entrants and offers them a grounding in the literary and cultural tradition in France.
+- French Language and Literature 1: develops language skills and offers a grounding in the literary and cultural tradition in France.

 - French Language and Literature 2: promotes grammatical competence as well as written and spoken comprehension and production, whilst further pursuing the exploration of Francophone cultures.
 You will be taught how to read texts in their socio-cultural background and develop skills of literary criticism in French.